ed2087/7daystodie-config/README.md

 - Built for **max difficulty** with feral sense ON
 - Night zombies run/sprint
 - Encourages quiet, strategic survival
-- Works for single player or local/dedicated servers
+- Works for multiplayers or local/dedicated servers

 ---